 When we started educating at home there was one really good site that addressed gifted learners.
 That site is still around, but there are also several others that you might find helpful.
 We’ve recommended a few below.

-Tips for Parents of Gifted Learners
+10 Tips for Homeschooling of Gifted Learners

 - Respect your children for who they are.
 They may surprise you with “childish” behavior after holding a very adult-style conversation.
 This is perfectly normal!